Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

     inverted_swing:1b, //Swinging furniture only, whether the swinging angles are inverted for searching methods.
 Default = 0b.

     //search details
+    type:{ //Overwrites the default furniture type of this furniture. value:"<type>", //Required if type is present, what type to use.
+Types:delayed, fan, generic, rolling, swinging, swirling. search_value:X, //Optional, what search value is needed.
+The default may be different for the default type of the furniture.
+            * For delayed and generic, it's how long the poltergust must be used.
+Default = 20.
+            * For fan, it's the default spinning speed in degrees/10.
+Default = 0.
+            * For generic, it's how long the poltergust must be used.
+Default = 20.
+            * For rolling it's how long the poltergust.
+Default = 20.
+            * For swinging the angle in degrees*10.
+Default = 100.
+            * For swirling the amount of spinds it needs to have made.
+Default = 5. turn_left:0b //Optional if value is "fan", wether the fan turns left rather than right.
+    },
-    searchable: ["<method>"], //Sets what method can result in searching.
+    searchable:["<method>"], //Sets what method can result in searching.
 If "interact" is absent here, but provided in shake_animation, interact will still try to shake it, and trigger the search animaton, but it won't actually get searched.
 Methods: time(will search automatically), interact, vacuum, dust, fire, water, ice.
-Default = none.
-    shake_animation: ["<method>"], //Sets what method can result in the furniture shaking.
+Default = none. shake_animation:["<method>"], //Sets what method can result in the furniture shaking.
 Methods: interact, vacuum, dust, fire, water, ice.
 Default = none. searched:1b, //When set the furniture should spawn triggering its searched animation.
 Default = 0b. no_search_animation:1b, //When set the furniture has no search animation at all (eg on a chest doesn't open it).
 If set alongside searched, the furniture spawns in the searched state, skipping the animation.
 Default = 0b. must_face:1b, //When set requires the player to face the opposite direction compared to this furniture (with 90 degree total range) in other to manually search it.
 Default = 0b.